hmblair/sgnm/README.md

 # OR
 module = SGNM.load()
 ```
-Predicting the SHAPE profile requires coordinates as inputs.
+Predicting the SHAPE profile requires coordinates as inputs, one per residue.
 Optionally (and suggested if using the parametric model), you may also provide local frames as well.
 ```
 profile = module(coords, frames)
 # OR
 profile = module(coords)
 ```

-`coords` should be of shape `(..., n, 3)` and frames of shape `(..., n, 3, 3)`, with the batch dimension optional.
+`coords` should be of shape `(..., n, 3)` and frames of shape `(..., n, 3, 3)`, with `n` the number of residues and the batch dimension optional.
+During training, the frames were formed by the `C2-C4-C6` triplet, and the coordinates were the center of these triplets, so as inputs these are preferable.
+The model should be fairly robust to using different frames or residue coordinates.

 ## Scoring